Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as getResultsForCase or getResultsForRun.
-The description does not mention context or exclusions.
+No usage context or alternatives are mentioned.
+The agent has no guidance on when to use this tool over similar siblings, such as getResultsForCase or getResultsForRun.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.